Medigap pays for some of the bills left over by Medicare’s coverage gaps – and it all happens automatically.

 Medigap Fills in the Gaps

 After that, Medicare uses a system called “crossover” to electronically notify your Medigap insurance company that they have to pay the part of the remainder (the gaps) that your Medigap policy covers.
 All you have to remember is this: always show your Medigap policy identification card, along with your Medicare card, to your medical providers.
 The rest is done automatically for you.
-It’s a nice system.

 It’s Up to You to Be Vigilant in the Treatments and Services You Receive